 But, quite possibly, the best one I’ve shared yet.

-The cupcake itself is incredibly moist, soft, and tender.
+The Peanut Butter Hot Fudge Sundae Cupcake itself is incredibly moist, soft, and tender.
 Like…the softest cupcake you could ever eat, but strong enough to withstand a big pile of icing.
 How is that even possible??

 The science of baking is an amazing thing.
 How cake flour, eggs, baking soda, and hot coffee could turn a thin batter into an incredible cake?